Liberty Seated Half Dollars

 24475524

-Choice $6950 New February 19!
-Tough Variety in a High Grade with Attractive Rim Toning.
+Choice $6950 Tough Variety in a High Grade with Attractive Rim Toning.
 1842-O Small Date half dollars with the 1839 reverse is a scarce and important Red Book variety for Seated Half Dollar die variety collectors.
 This well struck coin is darker toned with attractive blue and yellow-green rim toning.
 There are 3 PCGS AU50 examples with just 9 graded higher.
 Finding a CAC example at this high grade for this issue is easily a five figure coin.

 Seated 50C 1847O 1847-O